 This fresh strawberry bread is one of my most beloved quick bread recipes.
 It’s tender, moist, and fragrant.
 I love the delicate flavors that fresh strawberries add to this quick bread.

-Here’s why I love this strawberry loaf recipe:
+Why I love this strawberry bread recipe:

 Jump to: